pspealman/CVish/README.md

  <sample_name>_SV_CNV.gff - Resolved high confidence breakpoint, with scores and breakpoint sequences, reported as features.
  <sample_name>_SV_CNV.vcf - Resolved high confidence breakpoint, with scores and breakpoint sequences, reported as variants.
  <sample_name>_feature_copy_number.tsv - [optional] - if a reference gff file is provided during the run, the selected features will have their read depth statistics reported here.
+ <sample_name>.bam - Complete, aligned reads bam
+ <sample_name>.bedGraph - Bedgraph of complete, aligned bam
+ <sample_name>_discordant.bam - Discordant reads bam
+ <sample_name>_split.bam - Split reads bam
  ```

  #### How to make sense of the results in the _SV_CNV.gff_ file
  The _SV_CNV.gff_ file follows a simple convention for highlighting breakpoints.
 Each breakpoint has at least two components: an anchor and a breezepoint.
 The anchor, by definition, contains a uniquely mapping sequence.
 Conversely, the breezepoint can map to numerous places with no restriction, this allows for potential breezepoints to map to repeat or low-complexity regions, such as gene homologs and transposon elements.
 When possible the assemdbled contig that generated the breakpoint is included.

  #### Example _SV_CNV.gff_
  ```
  [chromosome]    [source]    [unique_id]   [start]   [stop]    [dot] [dot]   [score]   [details] I   cvish   7458_anchor_split	39821    39905   .   .
 7    node_uid=7458;otherside=NC_001147.6:1091237-1091291_breeze;contig=CACACACACCACACCCACACACCCACACACCACACCCACACACTCTCTCACATCTACCTCTACTCTCGCTGTCAT